Teaching Excellence Academy

 - Upload your curriculum vitae or resume.

-The committee will meet in August and select participants, who will be notified in late August or early September.
+The committee meets in August to select participants who are notified in late August or early September.
 The program begins in October.

-The application process is now open.
+The application process opens in July 2020.
 To apply

 1. Fill out this TEA Application Form.